Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation

 \subsubsection{Effect of Different Degree of Lightweight Models}

-\quad \\ We evaluate the influence of different degrees of lightweight models by adjusting their hidden dimension $d$ on Charades-STA.
-As shown in \ref{fig:dimension}, obviously as $d$ decreases, the FLOPs and model parameter size will decline, which would also reduce the performance of our model.
+We evaluate the influence of different degrees of lightweight models by adjusting their hidden dimension $d$ on Charades-STA.
+As shown in Figure \ref{fig:dimension}, obviously as $d$ decreases, the FLOPs and model parameter size will decline, which would also reduce the performance.
 From 128 to 64 for $d$, both R1@0.7 and mIoU reduce by about 5\%, while FLOPs and model parameter size drop by a small margin.
-For the trade-offs, we select 128 as the hidden dimension in our full model.
+For the trade-offs, we select 128 as the hidden dimension.